- Note 1

 Syndicat Northcrest (see

-infra, footnote 20), expands the concept of public religious acts, not restricts it.
-The specific manner in which an individual gives effect to his/her religious beliefs is a valid consideration.
+infra, note 22), expands the concept of public religious acts, not restricts it.
+The specific manner in which an individual gives effect to their religious beliefs is a valid consideration.

 Saiedy, Abbas v.
 M.C.I.
 (F.C., no. IMM-9198-04), Gauthier, October 6, 2005; 2005 FC 1367, the applicant, a citizen of Iran, claimed a fear of persecution based on being a Muslim convert to Christianity.
 The Court upheld the RPD’s finding that regardless of whether he genuinely converted, the applicant’s evidence was that he would be discreet about his conversion and would therefore be of no interest to the authorities according to the documentary evidence.
 However, in